 How to season grilled burgers?

-Should I make a dimple in the grilled burgers?
+Should I make a dimple in the patties?

 There’s some controversy on whether one should make a dimple in burgers prior to cooking.
 I do make a dimple, but it’s completely up to you.

 I think they are.
 While current dietary advice is to limit red meat, fresh unprocessed meat is very nutritious.

 As long as one doesn’t overindulge, or have a specific issue that requires them to limit saturated fat (which is generally not harmful), I believe that red meat does have a place in a healthy diet.

 I would, however, suggest that you go gentle on charring your meat.
 Charred meat does carry some risks, and although the risk is likely small, I wouldn’t ignore it.

 Another favorite ground beef recipe that’s even easier than this grilled burgers recipe is this very tasty ground beef casserole.